mhemeryck/mhemeryck.github.io/_posts/2021-07-27-home_automation_software.md

   - unipi
 ---

-After connecting everything on the different "physical" layers, it is time to have a look at how to connect everything on the software side of things.
+After connecting everything on the different "physical" layers, it is time to have a look at how to connect all on the **software** side of things.
 This post shall describe my current setup, specifically the different software components and the protocols they rely on for the unipi hardware.

 This post is a part of a larger series of posts on my home automation setup.
 See the [home automation overview post], to learn about the rationale and a description of the other posts!

+Particularly relevant is the [hardware] post, since I my software builds on the unipi neuron platform.

 # Software